ctron/kura-examples/README.md

 # Eclipse Kura™ examples

-This is a repository containing examples for [Eclipse Kura](https://eclipse.org/kura "Eclipse Kura").
+This is a repository containing examples for [Eclipse Kura™](https://eclipse.org/kura "Eclipse Kura™").

 ## Pre-requisites